christophfranke/signal-chain/README.md

    })
 )

-// Once the chain is connected, it will run until disconnect is called const disconnect = $.connect(handleDataChain)
+disconnect() // will stop printing new search results
 ```

 When a *Chain* is *connected*, a *Signal* of runs from top to bottom through the *Chain*.
 Each *Operator* can change, delay, or stop the *Signal*.
 Some *Operators*, like the *listener* can trigger a new *Signal*. *Chains* can have output data, that can be stored in a *Primitive*. *Chains* can also have input data, like a function or a procedure that needs some arguments to run. *Chains* can also be chained together into new *Chains*, making them flexible and reusable. *Primitives*, *Operators* and *Chains* are fully typed and types are automatically inferred, making it impossible to chain incompatible data.